UKPLab/sentence-transformers/examples/applications/image-search/README.md

 ## Installation
 Ensure that you have [torchvision](https://pypi.org/project/torchvision/) installed to use the image-text-models and use a recent PyTorch version (tested with PyTorch 1.7.0).
 Image-Text-Models have been added with SentenceTransformers version 1.0.0.
+Image-Text-Models are still in an experimental phase.

 ## Usage
 SentenceTransformers provides a wrapper for the [OpenAI CLIP Model](https://github.com/openai/CLIP), which was trained on a variety of (image, text)-pairs.